rustprooflabs/pgosm-flex/docs/src/tests.md

 Ensure the data tests work and are reported if values change via `make`.
-The best way to ensure the test is working is manually change one value in the generated `.out` file which should cause the message:
+The best way to ensure the test is working is manually change one value in the generated `.out` file which should cause the following error message.
+Setting the `.out` data back to right should return the message back to successful.

 ```bash
 FAILED TEST: sql/shop_polygon_osm_type_subtype_count.sql - See tmp/shop_polygon_osm_type_subtype_count.diff